 Do you want to improve your Google ranking?
+You’ll need an SEO strategy.
 Four factors are important: firstly, technical (check site has no coding issues, meta data set-up including alt tags and H1 headers, site map and you follow best practice); secondly, links (authoritative and relevant, remove toxic links, check consistency among directory listings and add internal page linking), thirdly, content (contextual, fresh/updated, each page should focus on a different keyword phrase [avoid having too many keywords on each page]); fourthly, social and review management (measured by engagement of users on your social media platforms and review sites like Google Reviews and Yelp).

 Know, like, trust are three key stages of the buying process which content marketing can help you achieve (both B2C and B2B).
 Blogs, videos, infographics, press releases and expert columns on third-party websites is an increasingly popular way of demonstrating authenticity and industry credibility (social proof).

 A helpful tip is to create a Content Calendar.
 The advantage of this approach is that – done right – you can engage with your customers in a meaningful way rather than just selling to them.
 You should create regular content (remember to reuse what you create or update it quarterly/annually) on your website blog page and drive traffic to your domain via social media and external linking from other websites.
 An important and often forgotten objective is to capture email addresses for lead nurturing.